 The type specifies the type of element that will be contained in the array, such as int, float, or char and the size indicates the maximum number of elements that can be stored inside the array.
-For example, declares the group as an array to contain a maximum of 10 integer constants.
+For example, declares the height to be an array containing 50 real elements.
+Any subscripts 0 to 49 are valid.
+Similarly, declares the group as an array to contain a maximum of 10 integer constants.
 Remember: